bambangaji/assessment/README.md

 ## Build
 run `ng build` to build this project into web and location in dist folder in the application root directory with all the files that a hosting service needs for serving your application.

-## Pattern MVVM
-u must create model and service in same file so it will easy to manage;

 ## Global management state
 for ui
--- edit in services/ui/ui.service.ts
+-- edit in services/ui/ui.service.ts u can add like bottomsheet,loading,etc
 for config
 -- edit in servicse/config/config.service.ts

+# Environtment
+`apiUrl` for base API